leosac/access-control-web/README.md

 * Use the bootstrap theme provided by ember-bootstrap.
 The whole application is based on this theme.
-* Every time you create a new file, if you want that the application take into account the new file, restart the application (kill the process, and relaucnh with `ember s`)
+* Every time you create a new file, if you want that the application take into account the new file, restart the application (kill the process, and relaunch with `ember s`)
 * For now, only the only languages supported are english and french, if you want to provide more language, please do so!

 ### Code Generators